-A simple squamous epithelium refers to a single layer of thin, flat cells that line body surfaces which are not exposed to substantially abrasive forces.
-One side of a simple squamous epithelium opens to the local environment while the other is anchored to a thin support layer called a basement membrane.
-These cells provide a thin surface that facilitates the easy passage of small molecules across the epithelium.
-For example, simple squamous epithelium is found in the air sacs of the lungs, at the interface of blood filtration in the kidneys, and in minute blood vessels called capillaries.
+Simple squamous epithelium refers to a single layer of thin, flat cells that line body surfaces.
+One side of the surface opens to the environment while the other is anchored to the underlying cells.
+These cells provide a thin membrane that allows for the passage of small molecules into the body, which occurs for example when air diffuses in the lungs; when blood is filtered to form urine in the kidneys; and when nutrients diffuse from the blood into body tissues in minute blood vessels called capillaries.

 Simple squamous epithelium lines the air sacs, or alveoli, of the lungs.
-The alveoli are the sites where gases are exchanged in the lungs.
+The alveoli are sites where air is exchanged in the lungs.
 Simple squamous epithelial cells in the alveoli allow oxygen from the air to enter the blood in the capillaries of the lung.
-Carbon dioxide, a metabolic waste product, passes across the epithelium of the alveoli to be removed from the body by exhalation.
+Carbon dioxide, a waste product, passes across the epithelium of the alveoli to be removed from the body.

-Simple squamous epithelial cells in the functional units of the kidneys, called the glomeruli, enable rapid filtration of the blood and diffusion of small molecules.
-This process enables the kidneys to remove waste products and excess water from the body through the urine.
+Simple squamous epithelial cells in the kidney enable rapid filtration of the blood and diffusion of small molecules.
+This process allows the kidneys to remove waste products and excess water from the body in the urine.